ColdxBreaker/CCC-Competitions/README.md

 # CCC-Competitions

-*Note* Some solutions are still incomplete
+*Note*: Some solutions are still incomplete